reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 23 logs a `{!rsh} string` to the console.

-* Lines 24 to 28 obtain the contract information which is an `{!rsh} Object` and log it to the console as a JSON string.
+* Lines 24 to 28 obtain the contract information, which is an `{!rsh} Object`, and log it to the console as a JSON string.
 You can see this as the seller's unique identifier.

 That is all that the `Seller` needs for this section.